bkacjios/lua-mumble/README.md

 ### `OnPluginData (mumble.client client, Table event)`

-Called when the servers suggest the client to use specific settings.
+Called when the client receives plugin data from the server.

 ``` lua
 Table event = {